Frameworks compatibility | Angular

 - Enter

-Do you want to deploy your project? (y/N)
+Do you want to deploy your project? (y/N)- Install the project dependencies.
+Input

 After the deployment is complete, you’ll receive a domain to access your Angular project on the Azion Web Platform.